-Things To Do in austin and Surrounding Areas
+Things To Do in Bangkok and Surrounding Areas

 Shops: Shopping hours in big towns and cities start at around 10 or 11 am, and continue through to between 8 and 10 pm.
 Shops in cities and big towns are open 7 days; smaller places may close on Sundays, except tourist spots at high season.
 Public holidays are observed but you may find most things open in cities and bigger towns and tourist spots.
 Smaller towns will have more limited opening hours, and in hotter, non-tourist regions may close between 2 and 4 pm.
 Check locally.

 Banks: Bank Branches are ggenerally open from 9am to 4pm in many cities and big towns, and some even open Saturday mornings.
 Global banks such as HSBC now open from 8am to 8pm six days a week.